nylonplastic/Nylon-Plastic/README.md

 ---

-*Maintained by [Nylon Plastic](https://nylonplastic.com) – engineering-grade filaments for demanding applications since 2005.*
+*This guide is maintained by the team at [Nylon Plastic](https://nylonplastic.com) – engineering-grade filaments for demanding applications since 2005.*